Kenzen92/BME680-pi-web-monitor/README.md

 # BME680 Pi Sensor Suite

-A Raspberry Pi-based project for reading values from the BME680 sensor, storing them in a PostgreSQL database, and serving them through a Go-based server with a React frontend for real-time monitoring and analysis.
+A Raspberry Pi-based project for reading values from the BME680 sensor, storing them in a PostgreSQL database, and serving them through a Go-based server with a React frontend for monitoring and analysis over the historical values.

 ---